singnet/dev-portal/docs/concepts/rfai.md

 # Hero section
 title: Request for AI
-description: Learn how to use the Request for AI portal, and how it work.
+description: Learn how to use the Request for AI portal, and how it works.

 # extralink box
 extralink: